Dasdar990/todoApp/README.md

 # todoApp
-This is a simple todoApp built in React Native language.
+This is a simple todoApp built using React Native framework.
 More features will be added soon